stallman-j/ekonomR/vignettes/getting-started-with-ekonomR.md

 │   └── 03_clean
 ```

-### Other Options
+## Other Options

-You can also set `output` and `data` to live in a different folder (for instance if you generate a lot of plots that take up space, or if you have a lot of data and just want to sync your code to GitHub) by setting a path for `output_folder` and `data_folder` respectively.
-If you don't set these file paths separately, they'll get created within `home_folder`.
+You can set `output` and `data` to live in a different folder than your `home_folder`.
+This may be a good option if you generate a lot of plots that take up space, or if you have a lot of data and just want to sync your code to GitHub.
+In this case, set a separate path for `output_folder` or `data_folder` If you don't set these file paths separately, they'll get created within `home_folder`.

 If you have sensitive information, you can also set `data_pii_folder` so that private data lives separately.
 If you have an external hard drive that, say, holds big data, you can set this with `data_external_folder`.
 If you don't set these, these folders don't get created.

 Instead of `my_home_folder` which we accessed as the working directory with `getwd()`, you can also set the file path manually by finding what folder on your device you'd like to use, and getting its full path.